sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.16.md

   <p style="text-align: center"><a href="https://youtu.be/aqcCrqRB17w" target="_blank">View on YouTube</a></p>
 </p>

-Besides multiple smaller bug fixes and performance improvements, we aimed to make it easier and more straightforward to start using campaigns on your own Sourcegraph instance by providing clearer instructions in the onboarding process.
+Sourcegraph 3.16 includes multiple smaller bug fixes and performance improvements to campaigns.
+In addition, we focused on making it easier and more straightforward to start using campaigns on your Sourcegraph instance.
+We addressed this in several ways: by providing clearer instructions in the onboarding process, improving the webhooks set up process, and by improving our documentation.

-We also made it easier to set up [campaigns webhooks](https://docs.sourcegraph.com/user/campaigns/getting_started), which we highly recommend to reduce load on the code host and to improve the speed with which campaigns are updated in Sourcegraph.
+We highly recommend configuring [campaigns webhooks](https://docs.sourcegraph.com/user/campaigns/getting_started) for your Sourcegraph instance to reduce load on the code host and to improve the speed with which campaigns are updated in Sourcegraph.

 The [documentation for campaigns](https://docs.sourcegraph.com/user/campaigns) has also undergone a complete overhaul and now features a video that explains what campaigns can do and is included above.

 Campaigns are currently in beta.
 During the beta period, campaigns are free to use.
 After the beta period, campaigns will be available as a paid add-on.
-Please contact us for more information.
+Please [contact us](mailto:sales@sourcegraph.com) for more information.

 ## Best-in-class syntax highlighting

 ![syntax_highlighting](https://storage.googleapis.com/sourcegraph-assets/blog/diff.gif?v=2)

-We have made major improvements to syntax highlighting throughout Sourcegraph.
+Sourcegraph 3.16 includes major improvements to syntax highlighting throughout Sourcegraph.
 In addition to general improvements, six new languages are supported (Smarty, Ethereum / Solidity / Vyper, Cuda, COBOL, vb.NET, and ASP.NET), and 30 new file extensions are now detected.

 Additionally, this release adds best-in-class syntax highlighting to code diffs.
 This richer view of diffs can easily be accessed from your pull request (or merge request) using the Sourcegraph browser extension by clicking on the Sourcegraph button in a file header.
 Alternatively, you can compare revisions directly from Sourcegraph by going to the compare section from a repository page.
 You can also see this in action on your [campaigns](#campaigns) to make changes across all the repositories at your organization.